Arij-AYED/Chatbot-AI/README.md

 ### Troubleshooting

  Bot doesn’t respond / GEMINI_API_KEY not found
--> Make sure .env exists in the root folder
--> Double-check your API key
++Make sure .env exists in the root folder +Double-check your API key

  Speech isn’t recognized
--> Ensure your microphone is working and accessible
--> Speak clearly; noisy environments may reduce accuracy
+ +Ensure your microphone is working and accessible +Speak clearly; noisy environments may reduce accuracy